EunchongKim/github.io/README.md

 ## Fitness Video Recommendation

 "'Fitness that fits': Recommending Physical Exercise Videos Based on User Preferences" is the project realising recommendation lists of YouTube fitness videos to users by employing Recommender System (RS).
 RS algorithms are based on Hybrid RS, the combination of Content-based RS and Collaborative Filtering RS.
-This project is currently planning to submit to the Health RecSys Conference 2018 from the suggestion of the supervisor. ([Health RecSys 2018])
+This project is accepted by the Health RecSys Conference 2018. ([Health RecSys 2018])

 ### YouTube-8M Dataset